Get multiple custom offers at once

-Rolling student loan debt into a mortgage (also known as “debt reshuffling”), allows you to refinance your mortgage with either a new loan or an additional home equity loan.
+Rolling student loan debt into a mortgage — also known as “debt reshuffling” — allows you to refinance your mortgage with either a new loan or an additional home equity loan.

 The money from this new loan can then be used to pay off your student loan debt.
 This can be very attractive, particularly to those with sufficient home equity.
 But before you sign on the dotted line of your new loan or refinancing agreement, make sure you know how debt reshuffling will affect your bottom line.

-Pro: Reduce Number of Payments
+1. Pro: Reduce your number of payments

 Your two biggest bills each month are almost certainly your mortgage and your student loan payments.
-Staying on top of both these important types of bills can be daunting, especially if your student loans are divided amongst several lenders.
+Staying on top of both these important bills can be daunting, especially if your student loans are divided amongst several lenders.

 By using a mortgage to pay off student loans, you can effectively cut down your payments from many to the magic number of one.
 It’s one way to consolidate your student debt.

 Consolidating your student loans into a mortgage means your home becomes collateral for your student debt and is at risk if you are unable to keep up with payments.